peytoncordero/DRI25/creating-simulations.md

                             critterList.append(Critter(0)) # add newborn critter
 ```

-Our method will take the two fertility parameters we established before.
-Next, using a series of nested `for` loops, we'll take a look at each critter in the list to see if they are suitable candidates for giving birth.
+Our method will take the two fertility parameters we established before, which determine the ages at which a critter can reproduce.
+Next, using a series of nested `for` loops, we'll take a look at each critter in the list to further see if they are suitable candidates for giving birth.
 We first check if they are female, and if so, check if they are within our circumscribed fertility age.
 If both of these conditions are satisfied, we'll then give the critter a 20% chance of getting pregnant with a simple `random` calculation.
 If the result is a 1, we'll create a new critter and append it to the critter list with an age of 0.

-## Challenge!
+### Challenge!

 Occasionally, new critters may not be born during a year.
 To analyze this, once the reproduction cycle has finished, print out a short message to the terminal saying "New critters have been born!", if indeed new critters were born that year.

 <Secret>
-__Solution:__  At the start of the reproduce method, create a new local variable to record how many critters we start out with.
+At the start of the reproduce method, create a new local variable to record how many critters we start out with.
 Then, outside of the `for` loop, compare that initial value with the new quantity or length (`len()`) of the critter list.
 So, your modified code should look something like this:

 ```python
     def reproduce(fertility_x, fertility_y):